By Junjing (Janet) Fan, Occupational Therapist, with Ronni Rowland, Writer

-“It is most important to understand why children engage in a certain behavior,” says Janet Fan, Occupational Therapist with the Essential Learning Group (ELG).
+“It is most important to understand why children engage in a certain behavior,” says Janet Fan, occupational therapist with ELG.
 “Knowing why a behavior occurs – both positive and negative – is essential to understanding how to effectively motivate students.”

 Here are three surprising reasons why your child isn’t motivated at school.

 1. Children’s behaviors are misunderstood.

 Children may outwardly show the same behavior – speaking out in class, tantrums, avoiding a certain task – but the reason underlying it may vary greatly from child to child.

 “It’s important to take the time to assess why a child is behaving in a certain way,” explains Janet.
 “We need to define the behavior, its frequency and its perceived purpose in all the environments it occurs.”
 Then, we’ll know how to properly manage negative behaviors and motivate positive behaviors.

 2. Children may not know what to do.

 Children are more motivated when they believe they can succeed.
 One way to foster success is using “social stories,” which show a visual sequence of steps to teach children socially acceptable behaviors in a certain situation or setting.
 Social stories are often written as a list, accompanied by images to aid children’s comprehension and serve as a visual prompt of what to do.